libreinator/yasya24/README.md

 Official website of Yasya '24

-Mostly based on code from codepen pens stitched together with iframes
+Mostly based on code from codepen pens stitched together with iframes.

+Hosted on Cloudflare Pages

 ## Acknowledgements